harshalishere/harshalishere/README.md

 - 👋 Hi, I’m @harshalishere

+im a third-year Computer Science Engineering student With a strong passion for software problem-solving and emerging technologies like software programming. im to team new things. take on challenges and grow as a developer.

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...